danielanthonycollins/in-home/README.md

 ![Checkout success message](docs/features/other/checkout-success.png)

-- In addition to the order confirmation provided above, and the email the user received, they are also shown a success message in the top right hand corner just to give them the extra confidence that their order was successfuly submitted.
+- In addition to the order confirmation provided above, and the email the user received, they are also shown a success message in the top right hand corner just to give them the extra confidence that their order was successfully submitted.

 **Login page**